goat-community/goat-docs/docs/toolbox/accessibility_indicators/nearby_stations.md

 ## 1. Explanation

 The Public Transport (PT) Nearby Stations access analysis is a suitable tool to **visualize public transport stops and their connections** that are accessible by walking/cycling from one or more starting point(s).
-The nearest stops, the public transport lines available there, their frequency and the journey time to reach the stop on foot and by bike are provided as a result.
+The nearest stops, the public transport lines available there, their frequency, and the journey time to reach the stop on foot and by bike are provided as a result.

-**Proximity to nearby stations** is essential for various aspects of urban life and is important urban planning.
+**Proximity to nearby stations** is essential for various aspects of urban life and is important in urban planning.
 The availability of public transport connections significantly improves accessibility for residents, workers, and visitors.

 ![Nearby Stations in GOAT](/img/toolbox/accessibility_indicators/nearby_stations/nearby_stations_example.png "Nearby Stations in GOAT")

 :::info
-The calculation of PT Nearby Stations is only possible in areas where the GTFS data is integrated in GOAT.
+The calculation of PT Nearby Stations is only possible in areas where the GTFS data is integrated into GOAT.
 As soon as you open the tool, you will see the **geofence** in which the calculation is possible.
-It covers Germany, Denmark, Netherlands, Belgium, Switzerland and Austria as shown in the image below.
+It covers Germany, Denmark, Netherlands, Belgium, Switzerland, and Austria as shown in the image below.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/toolbox/accessibility_indicators/nearby_stations/geofence.png').default} alt="Geofence for nearby stations calculation in GOAT" style={{ maxHeight: "400px", maxWidth: "400px", alignItems:'center'}}/>
 </div>

-In case you need to perform analysis beyond this geofence, fell free to contact the [Support](https://plan4better.de/en/contact/ "Contact Support") and we will check what is possible.
+In case you need to perform analysis beyond this geofence, feel free to contact the [Support](https://plan4better.de/en/contact/ "Contact Support") and we will check what is possible.
 :::

 ## 2. Example use cases